droidian/squeekboard/README.md

-*squeekboard* - a Wayland virtual keyboard
+*squeekboard* - a Wayland on-screen keyboard
 ========================================

-*Squeekboard* is a virtual keyboard supporting Wayland, built primarily for the *Librem 5* phone.
+*Squeekboard* is a keyboard-shaped input method supporting Wayland, built primarily for the *Librem 5* phone.

 It squeaks because some Rust got inside.